ovelartelius/episerver-env-sync/README.md

 If you don´t implement the logic specified above.
 The DXP variable ´episerver:EnvironmentName´ will be used.
 More information about the DXP environments and the appsetting can be found on [https://world.episerver.com/documentation/developer-guides/digital-experience-platform/development-considerations/environment-configurations/](https://world.episerver.com/documentation/developer-guides/digital-experience-platform/development-considerations/environment-configurations/)

 ### runAsInitializationModule
-Tells the synchronizer that you want to run it as InitializationModule.
+Tells the synchronizer that you want to run it as an InitializationModule.

 ### runInitializationModuleEveryStartup
 Tells the synchronizer that you will run synchronization with InitializationModule every time the application is starting up.
 If this is set to `false`, that is deafult if this attribute is not set.
 It will check for a flag that tells the synchronizer if it has already synchronized the current environment or not.
 So it will only run if the flag specifies a value of a environment that is not equal to the current environment.
 This logic will only be used for the InitializationModule logic.
 The schedule job will always synchronize.